Celia Brickman

 Chicago IL 60602

-– from the foreword by Lewis Aron, Ph.D., former Director, New York University Postdoctoral
+Lewis Aron, Ph.D., (former) Director, New York University Postdoctoral Program in Psychotherapy and Psychoanalysis

-– Jessica Benjamin, author of Beyond Doer and Done To: Recognition Theory, Intersubjectivity
+Jessica Benjamin, author of Beyond Doer and Done To: Recognition Theory, Intersubjectivity and the Third.

-- Annie Lee Jones, Ph.D., clinical psychologist/psychoanalyst, member of Black Psychoanalysts Speak.
+Annie Lee Jones, clinical psychologist/psychoanalyst, member of Black Psychoanalysts Speak.